 Dr. Markary suggested that one solution may be to use a database like the one maintained by the American College of Surgeons in which independent nurses identify and track adverse events and complications of traditional operations.
 If they can track adverse events and complications in surgeries not performed with robots, it would be just as easy to track adverse events and complications with robotic surgeries.

-Page 2 of 2 - The doctors at Johns Hopkins are not the only doctors upset with the current system.
+The doctors at Johns Hopkins are not the only doctors upset with the current system.
 Rita Redberg, M.D., a cardiologist in California and the editor of a prestigious journal, JAMA Internal Medicine, has recently stated that that the only way we are finding out about a lot of the problems with medical devices is through lawyers.
 She said that we use far more medical devices than anyone else in the world and yet we can’t say what happened to these people.

 The Institute of Medicine of the National Academy of Science, an independent nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public, has also undertaken a study of the monitoring and regulating of medical devices and found that "every link in the chain has a reason not to report."